drakeguan/obsidianmovies/movies_to_search.md

 Spirited Away
 Star Wars
 Taxi Driver
+Tenkû no shiro Rapyuta
 Thank You for Smoking
 The Artist
 The Assassin
 The Big Lebowski
 The Big Short
 The Book Thief
+The Boy Who Harnessed the Wind
 The Bucket List
 The Curious Case of Benjamin Button
 The Dark Knight